twhiston/tw.gl.repl/javascript/README.md

 ## TODO

+* finish router generation
+* fix bug with run outputting position a LOT
+* why does run come out the clipboard outlet when we run it?
 * Do attributes properly in xml ref file and patch
 * Pastebin functionality
 * add some settings to the shortkeys.json for repl config (eg alphanumerical override)